Sejny: Recent period and modern Sejny

 After the war, the local population, largely depleted during the war, started to recuperate.
 A notable influx of Poles resettled from the Polish areas annexed by the Soviet Union allowed for fast reconstruction of the town.
 In 1956, after the administrative reform of that year, Sejny once again became a seat of a powiat.
 Although it was cancelled in 1975, the new administrative division of Poland passed in 1999 reinstituted it.
 Depopulation may ultimately again threaten the present local and regional administrative organisation.

+In 1980, Lithuanian priests, including priest Pranas Gavėnas, visited Sejny and were forbidden to celebrate Mass in Lithuanian in the Sejny Basilica.
+The priests wrote a letter of protest to the Pope John Paul II that the Polish Lithuanians could not pray in Lithuanian.
+From 16 October 1983, the services in the Sejny St. Basilica of the Virgin Mary began to be held in Lithuanian.

 Currently, Sejny is a notable centre of trade, production and tourism, with thousands of tourists visiting the town every year.
 A dairy and a cheese factory are located in the town, as well as numerous hotels.

 Sejny is also a notable centre of the cultural life of the Lithuanian minority in Poland.
 It is the main seat of the Lithuanian Society of Poland and the Aušra bi-weekly.

 Lithuanians constituted 7.9% (474) of the city's inhabitants in 2002 and 20.2% (4,271) of the population in the Sejny County (powiat) in 2011.
 Due to that, there is a Lithuanian consulate there, as well as a Lithuanian schooling complex (kindergarten, elementary school, gymnasium).

 Owing to a lost dispute about payment for the town's sewage treatment works, the town is financially crippled by debt.
 Mayor Arkadiusz Nowalski is fighting to rescue the town, which lacks sufficient collateral for necessary investment or to seek European development funding.
 Although mayor, with his 2014 shock win against the incumbent, he does not have the majority support of the council.